pandaisfast/msds682-fall2023-data-streaming/docs/lec1/assignment.md

 - Demo in Lec 2 - Use Python Client with Confluent CLI
 - Functinos, objects, class, and other OOP knowlege in Python 3

 Account for 10pts

 Due by 11:59pm on 10/28/2023

 Must be independent efforts.
 Group discussion is encouraged, but the code and answeres must be written on your own.

+Please draw a diagram (e.g. Google Slide or Draw.io) to explain the relationship between Environment, Cluster, Topic,